Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

 \textit{Discussion}.-- The presented measurements establish a first demonstration of the capture, cooling and TOF spectrometry of ions formed following antiproton annihilations in a Penning–Malmberg trap.
 The demonstrated simultaneous measurement by scintillator tagging with ion yields also shows that external scintillators provide a practical handle to identify annihilation-linked ion production.

-In Helium buffer gas, the nearly time-independent \ce{He+} yield is consistent with the direct collisional ionization during \pbar\-injection, whereas the growth of the \(m/q\!\approx\!2\) u/e peak is a result of a secondary process following the antiproton annihilations occurring within the trapping region, suggesting annihilation-linked ion production.
-Direct capture of \pbar\-$^{4}$He fragments is excluded, as their recoil energy is far beyond the potential depth of the trap.
-Antiproton annihilations occuring on heavier elements such as the gold plated electrodes are expected to result in a large distribution of highly charged nuclear fragments \cite{Lubi2002}.
+In helium buffer gas, the nearly time-independent \ce{He+} yield is consistent with the direct collisional ionization during \pbar\-injection, whereas the growth of the \(m/q\!\approx\!2\) u/e peak is a result of a secondary process following the antiproton annihilations occurring within the trapping region, suggesting annihilation-linked ion production.
+Direct capture of $\overline{\textrm{p}} ^{4}$He fragments is excluded, as their recoil energy is far beyond the potential depth of the trap.
+Antiproton annihilations occurring on heavier elements such as the gold plated electrodes are expected to result in a large distribution of highly charged nuclear fragments~\cite{Lubi2002}.
 While a small contribution from directly trapped primary nuclear fragments, especially for the heavier \ce{Ar} target, cannot be excluded, the current charge-state distribution, together with the absence of an efficient and charge state preserving cooling mechanism for fast HCI fragments favors secondary ionization as the dominant origin under these conditions.
 A more likely scenario is that the HCI annihilation fragments or energetic electrons impact ionize the residual gas within the trapping region.